Nikkei ends 4-day winning run; Renesas, Olympus rise

 OLYMPUS UP ON TIE-UP REPORT

-Olympus rose after the Asahi newspaper said Sony Corp and Panasonic Corp are the leading contenders to take an equity stake in the medical equipment and camera maker.
+Olympus rose after the Asahi newspaper said Sony Corp (6758.T) and Panasonic Corp (6752.T) are the leading contenders to take an equity stake in the medical equipment and camera maker.

 Sony and Panasonic dropped 1.9 and 2.2 percent respectively.